Preparing for assessments

 - question paper/test

-Talking to your child or young person to reassure and encourage them and taking an appropriate level of interest in what they are doing will help them get through what can be a stressful time and will help them to do their best.
+Reassuring and encouraging your child, and taking an appropriate level of interest in what they are doing, will help them get through what continues to be a difficult time.
+This will also help them to do their best.

 Managing their time

-The number of competing priorities on a child or young person's time often makes it difficult for them to decide where to start and what to do next.
+The number of competing priorities on a child's time often makes it difficult for them to decide where to start and what to do next.

-Preparing for assessments and exams is often something that some children or young people only begin to think about in the last few weeks (and sometimes only days) before the event.
+Preparing for assessments is often something that some children only begin to think about in the last few weeks (and sometimes only days) before the event.

-Encourage your child or young person to start revising in good time to avoid cramming and panic.
+Encourage your child to start revising in good time to avoid cramming and panic.

-- Talk to your child or young person and help them decide on a fixed area at home where they can study with the least amount of distractions.
-Make sure that they have everything they need eg pens, pencils, paper, notebooks.
+- Talk to your child and help them decide on a fixed area at home where they can study with the least amount of distractions.
+Make sure that they have everything they need e.g. pens, pencils, paper, notebooks.

 - Ensure that snacks and water are available to prevent any unnecessary distractions and make sure the study area is comfortable and well lit.